kwindrem/SetupHelper/PackageDevelopmentGuidelines.md

 IS compatible with this package.
 E.g., if firstCompatibleVersion contains v8.0 and the current Venus OS version is v7.2, the package can't be installed.
+If **firstCompatibleVersion** is not present, SetupHelper uses v3.10 as the first compatible version.

 Note that if both **firstCompatibleVersion** and **obsoleteVersion** are included in the package directory, the obsoleteVersion must be greater than firstCompatibleVersion.

+If present **validFirmwareVersions** identifies all versions which have been tested as compatible with the package.
+It is a list of Venus OS versions, one per line.
+If this file is present, **firstCompatibleVersion** and **obsoleteVersion** are redundant.

 If the file **raspberryPiOnly** exists in the package directory, the platform (aka 'machine') MUST be raspberrypi2 or raspberrypi4.
 If not,